hagronnestad/code-deck/README.md

 ## Description

-**Code Deck** is an open source alternative to the official Stream Deck application.
+**Code Deck** is a cross platform and open source alternative to the official Stream Deck application.

 The `Code`-part of the name is a reference to how configuration and plugins work in **Code Deck**.
 The configuration is done using `JSON` and all plugins are `C#`-scripts.